 email : email@example.com

-Sources: Depeche IDW, Press release of the University of Hohenheim,
+Sources: Depeche IDW, Press Release of Hohenheim University,

 Editor: Nicolas Condette, firstname.lastname@example.org